mozilla/elasticutils/docs/installation.rst

     so you don't have to
     have ElasticSearch running.

+.. data:: ES_DUMP_CURL

+    If set to a path all the requests that `ElasticUtils` makes will be dumped into the designated file.

+    .. note:: Python does not write this file until the process is finished.

 .. data:: ES_HOSTS

     This is a list of hosts.
 In development this will look like::